RobDBennett/RobDBennett/README.md

 🔭 I’m currently working on being a Data Scientist / Machine Learning Engineer currently wrapping up their time at @LambdaSchool.
 I am now searching the :earth_americas: (more specifically Seattle/WA) for exciting job opportunities that will specifically allow me to work with brilliant individuals at a daring tech company.
-I am completely enamoured with artificial intelligence, machine learning, evolutionary biology and the Theory of Mind.
+I am completely enamored with artificial intelligence, machine learning, evolutionary biology and the Theory of Mind.
 I relish every opportunity to read more philosophy regarding intelligence and the nature of thought.

 I have worked very hard to acquire some skills in Pythonic code, algorithms, data structures, machine learning and neural networks.
 Over the last several, intensive months, I have explored data, how to engineer and shape it, and how to run that through various models for predictions.
 The questions we can ask with data are deeply fascinating.